 The Group provides competitive remuneration, promotion opportunities and welfare benefits to attract and retain talents, and regularly reviews the remuneration mechanism according to business performance and personal performance to assist employees in career development and promotion within the Group.
-The Group has strictly observed the Labor Law of the People's Republic of China, Labor Contract Law of the People's Republic of China, Hong Kong Employment Ordinance and other employment-related laws and regulations in remuneration, recruitment, dismissal, promotion, working hour, holiday, equal opportunity, anti-discrimination, diversification and other benefits of employees.
+The Group has strictly observed the Labor Law of the People's Republic of China, Labor Contract Law of the People's Republic of China, Hong Kong Employment Ordinance (Chapter 57 of the Laws of Hong Kong) and other employment-related laws and regulations in remuneration, recruitment, dismissal, promotion, working hour, holiday, equal opportunity, anti-discrimination, diversification and other benefits of employees.
 In order to ensure that employees clearly understand their rights and obligations, the Group has stipulated policies and guidelines on remuneration, recruitment, promotion, dismissal, working hours, holidays and benefits in the staff manual.
 In addition to statutory holidays, the Group also provides employees with marriage leave, maternity leave, breastfeeding leave and other holidays.
-On the basis of social insurance, accumulation fund, expatriate study plan and other benefits, the Group has also provided consolation money to elderly parents of employees on holidays, and distributed loyal contribution awards to employees who provide long-term services, and organized employee gatherings, social activities, team building and other activities to promote the balance between employees' work and life.
+On the basis of social insurance, accumulation fund, expatriate study plan and other benefits, the Group has also provided consolation money to elderly parents of employees on holidays, and distributed loyal contribution awards to employees who provide long-term services.

 During the Year, the Group was not aware of any violation of relevant employment laws and regulations related to the employment, labor relations, employee remuneration, social insurance, mandatory accumulation fund, employee welfare and compensation of the Group and having a significant impact on the Group.
+The employee statistics of the Group are as follows: